hasanavi/picture2speech/README.md

 Parameters: Input image file name
 Returns: Unique query id associated with the input image

-*resultQuery()*: Requests classification information for an image using unique identifier
+*resultQuery()*: Request classification information for an image using unique identifier
 				 that was generated when posting the image initially
 Parameters: Unique image indentifier
 Returns: Currenly plain json response from the server, containing all the useful bits

 # Generate the sentence (story) based on picture metadata

-  ......
+*generateStory()*: Request metadata from an image to train into a human readable sentence.
+Require further training the metadata from the community...

 # Transform the sentence into speech

-  ......
+ *using built-in voiceOver function from across mobiles.

 ## API endpoints
 We currently use only the following calls: